eunomia-bpf/.github/profile/README.md

 Our projects include:

-- [bpftime](https://github.com/eunomia-bpf/bpftime): A userspace eBPF runtime.
-It offers rapid uprobe 10x faster than kernel uprobes, and syscall hook capabilities.
-It's compatible with kernel eBPF and existing eBPF toolchains, and can be injected into any running process without restart or manual recompilation.
-It can work with kernel eBPF or the eBPF runtime in other userspace processes.
+- [bpftime](https://github.com/eunomia-bpf/bpftime): bpftime is a High-Performance userspace eBPF runtime and General Extension Framework designed for userspace.
+You can extern eBPF to anywhere you want as a General Extension Framework, while compatible with current eBPF ecosystem.
+It enables faster Uprobe, USDT, Syscall hooks, XDP, and more event sources by bypassing the kernel and utilizing an optimized compiler like LLVM.
 - [Wasm-bpf](https://github.com/eunomia-bpf/wasm-bpf): Cooprated with [WaseEdge](https://github.com/WasmEdge/WasmEdge), we build the first user-space development library, toolchain, and runtime for general eBPF programs based on WebAssembly, allows lightweight Wasm sandboxes to deploy and control eBPF applications in k8s clusters.
 - [GPTtrace](https://github.com/eunomia-bpf/GPTtrace): The first tool generates eBPF programs and traces the Linux kernel through natural language.
 With our AI agents, it can produce correct eBPF programs on 80\%, while a baseline of GPT-4 is 30\%.
 - [eunomia-bpf](https://github.com/eunomia-bpf/eunomia-bpf): A tool to help developers build, distribute and run eBPF programs easier with JSON and Webassembly OCI images